-Welcome to the rambling thoughts of a 40-something languages teacher with too much time on his hands, most of it spent in the kitchen.
+Welcome to the rambling thoughts of a 50 year old languages teacher with too much time on his hands, most of it spent in the kitchen.
 If you have any comments or questions about language learning or resources please email or follow me on twitter @dominic_mcg

 Monday, 1 August 2011